CoVaRR-NET/duotang/currentsituation.md

 Plus any highly divergent variants (“saltation” lineages with a sudden increase in number of mutations) and sublineages with additional combinations of mutations identified through mutation scanning (see some references under List of Useful Tools below).

-We thank the global team of those monitoring variants (such as those posting issues here: <https://github.com/cov-lineages/pango-designation/issues>), and other SARS-CoV-2 genome analysis tool providers (see List of Useful Tools below), which play a key role in identifying new variants of note.

 <!-- edited -->